Chao Tze-chi: Biography

 Following the outbreak of the Second Sino-Japanese War in 1937, Chao served as a platoon leader under General Sun Yuanliang in the Battle of Shanghai.
 From 1937 to 1944, he was assigned to training duties.
 In 1944, alongside Wang Zhiyun, Li Yinguo, and Wang Shulin, he planned to organize a resistance movement in Rehe Province, which had been occupied by Manchukuo.
 However, on the eve of their departure, the mission was canceled as an Allied victory appeared imminent, and Chao was recalled.

 After the surrender of Japan, Chao returned to his hometown in Rehe Province to oversee the post-war administrative takeover.
 He claimed that while the local population trusted the Kuomintang, the Chinese Communist Party assassinated those who followed Kuomintang directives at night, making the takeover increasingly difficult.
 In 1948, he was elected as a legislator representing the Rehe constituency.

 In 1964, Chao visited the United States and other 11 European countries, where he toured the U.S. House of Representatives and Chinatown in Hawaii.
 Upon returning to Taiwan, he published a spy novel titled Crossing the Baltic Sea.
+Chao also authored several other works, including The Problem of Refugee Resettlement after the Recovery of the Mainland, America, Hesitate No More, and Six Hours in East Berlin.

 From 1970 to 1988, Chao served as the Secretary-General of the Central Policy Committee.The committee was responsible for overseeing the operations of party caucuses, leading policy discussions, and formulating key party policies, effectively serving as the party's whip.
 His tenure was marked by controversy due to his decision to deploy the Taiwan Garrison Command to investigate newspaper agencies and his own deputy, Liang Su-yung.

 Pro-democracy dissident Cheng Nan-jung even claimed that Chao was the "President of the Legislative Yuan behind the scenes".